koculu/Regor/docs/api/trigger.md

 ## Overview

-The `trigger` function is a utility provided by Regor.
-It is used to manually trigger observers and update dependent refs.
+The `trigger` function is used to manually trigger observers and update dependent refs.
 This function is particularly useful when you need to manually control when ref updates and observer notifications occur.

 ## Usage